The Dark Pain of Depression

 Far from staying in bed all day crying, people with depression may appear to lead a normal life, but they don't find pleasure in the things they do and everything overwhelms them.

-Depression, the dark pain that swallows those who suffer from it.
-It’s like a giant, suffocating scarf that traps you, blinding you from your life and sending a blanket of darkness to smother you and those close to you.
+Depression: the dark pain that swallows those who suffer from it.
+It’s like a giant, suffocating scarf that traps you, blinding you, and sending a blanket of darkness to smother you and those close to you.

 Having depression doesn’t mean lying in bed crying

-We all have a tendency to imagine someone who suffers with depression lying in bed all day crying.
-However, intense and frequent sadness is just a small way in which depression manifests.
+We all have a tendency to imagine someone who suffers with the pain of depression lying in bed all day crying.
+However, intense and frequent sadness is just a small part of what depression really is.

 In fact, some people with depression may not experience sadness.
-Instead, the depression will manifest as authoritarian attitudes, excessive irritability, insensitivity, aggressiveness, etc. Depression, sometimes manifests as constant and intense moodiness.
+Instead, the depression will manifest itself as authoritarian attitudes, excessive irritability, insensitivity, aggressiveness, etc. Depression sometimes shows itself through constant and intense moodiness.

-According to the DSM-5 and ICD-10 diagnostic manuals, the presence of a major depressive episode must meet more criteria than the presence of sadness or irritability.
+According to the DSM-5 and ICD-10 diagnostic manuals, the presence of a major depression must meet more criteria than the presence of sadness or irritability.
 This means that while one of these two symptoms is necessary, it’s not sufficient in itself for a diagnosis of depression.

 We recommend reading: 4 Common Types of Depression